hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 Before you install the OVSvApp, ensure the following:

-* The HP Helion OpenStack must be installed and configured.
+- The HP Helion OpenStack must be installed and configured.

-* The VMware vSphere&reg; platform must be installed and configured.
+- The VMware vSphere&reg; platform must be installed and configured.

-* The vCenter server must be reachable from the server where OVSvApp VM installation is triggered.
+- The vCenter server must be reachable from the server where OVSvApp VM installation is launched.

+- Unset the `https_proxy` environment variable on the server where OVSvApp VM deployment will be launched, using the following command:

+	unset https_proxy

 - The VM port binding is with the host name of the OVSvApp VM on the ESX Compute host which provisioned the tenant VM.